mapattacker/ai-engineer/docs/deploy-serverless.md

 ## Zappa

-[Zappa](https://github.com/Miserlou/Zappa) is a popular python library used to automatically launch python lambda functions & api-gateways.
+[Zappa](https://github.com/zappa/Zappa) is a popular python library used to automatically launch python lambda functions & api-gateways in AWS.

 ### VENV